phoenix-meadowlark/iree-training/tfjs_browser/README.md

 `script.js`. `TFJS_BACKEND` and `OPTIMIZER` are the only parameters modified for the experiments in the paper.

+## Chrome Flags for WASM

+WASM multithreading can be disabled using the `MULTI_THREAD` variable at the top of `script.js`, but must be enabled in `chrome://flags#enable-webassembly-threads` for it to work.

+WASM SIMD support can be toggled by `chrome://flags#enable-webassembly-simd`.

 ## Benchmarking Locally

 The benchmarks can be executed locally by opening `index.html` in your browser.